-An economic performance report for 2018 for BSAI Atka mackerel is included in Appendix 17B (Fissel 2019).
-The U.S. (Alaska), Japan and Russian are the major producers of Atka mackerel.
-Approximately 90% of the Alaska caught Atka mackerel is processed as head-and-gut (H&G), while the remainder is mostly sold as whole fish (Table 17B-1 in Appendix 17B).
+An economic performance report for 2019 for BSAI Atka mackerel is included in Appendix 17B (Fissel 2020).
+The U.S. (Alaska), Japan and Russian are the major producers of Atka mackerel.1 Approximately 90% of the Alaska caught Atka mackerel is processed as head-and-gut (H&G) products, while the remainder is mostly sold as whole fish (Table 17B-1 in Appendix 17B).
+However, in 2019 99% of the catch was processed as H&G as whole fish production dropped off.
 The domestic market for Atka mackerel is minimal, and data indicate U.S. imports are approximately 0.1% of global production.
 Virtually all of Alaska's Atka mackerel production is exported, mostly to Asian markets in Japan, South Korea, and northern China.
-In Asia it undergoes secondary processing into products like surimi, salted-and-split and other consumable product forms (Table 17B-2 in Appendix 17B).
+In Asia it undergoes secondary processing into products like surimi, saltedand-split and other consumable product forms (Table 17B-2 in Appendix 17B).
 Based on U.S. export statistics, approximately 60% of Alaska's Atka mackerel is exported to Japanese markets where it is particularly popular in the northern Hokkaido region.
 Atka mackerel has a unique cultural significance and is a symbolic fish in the Hokkaido region (AFSC 2016).